BluEye-Robotics/blueye.sdk/docs/video/gstreamer-for-video-streaming.md

     You can test the installation by trying the basic pipeline from the section below when connected to a drone.

+???+ abstract "Linux"
+    ** Install GStreamer**

+    To run the streaming pipeline below you will need a runtime installation of Gstreamer.
+You can find more in depth instruction for your linux distribution at the [`gstreamer docs`](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c)

+    The basic steps for installing on Ubuntu or Debian are

+    Install gstreamer and plugins
+    ```shell
+    apt-get install libgstreamer1.0-0 gstreamer1.0-plugins-base gstreamer1.0-plugins-good \
+    gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-libav gstreamer1.0-doc \
+    gstreamer1.0-tools gstreamer1.0-x gstreamer1.0-alsa
+    ```
+    Verify that gstreamer is installed
+    ```shell
+    which gst-launch-1.0
+    ```
+    You can test the installation by trying the basic pipeline from the next section when connected to a drone.
+Or with

+    ``` shell
+    gst-launch-1.0 videotestsrc ! autovideosink
+    ```

 ## Basic streaming pipeline
 After installing you can run this pipeline in your terminal: